-The Pathway to Nursing combines the liberal arts core with various classes that are common requirements of nursing programs.
-The student is responsible to investigate the requirements of any desired transfer nursing institution and should work closely with their academic advisor and an advisor at a potential transfer institution throughout their time at Chatfield.
+The elective Pathway to Nursing combines the liberal arts core with various classes that are common requirements of nursing programs.
+The student is responsible for investigating the requirements of any desired transfer nursing institution.
+One should work closely with one's academic advisor as well as an advisor at a potential transfer institution throughout their time at Chatfield.

-The following are the course requirements for the Nursing pathway.
+The following are the course requirements for the elective Nursing pathway.
 Twelve credit hours must be earned through the completion of the required courses in the SCI field.
 Additional requirements: an overall cumulative GPA of at least a 2.0, a cumulative GPA of 2.0 for all pathway courses, and completion of PSY 101.

 Department & Course Number Course Name Credit Hours

 SCI 201 Allied Health Chemistry 4

 SCI 215 Anatomy & Physiology I 4

 SCI 216 Anatomy & Physiology II 4

-One of the following: SCI 211 or SCI 101 Genetics or College Biology 4
+One of the following: SCI 101 or SCI 214 College Biology or Microbiology 4

 Total 16

-PSY 101 should be taken as a general education, i.e. core, course or elective.
+\ PSY 101 should be taken as a general education, i.e. core, course or elective.